earlgreytech/neutron-spec/neutron-abi.md

 The NeutronABI is used for ElementAPI calls, but with the exclusion of a FunctionID being placed in the map.
 Instead a specific Element Function Number is used when doing the system_call operation, and with CoMap being used for all parameter data

+The type information is included in the ElementABI parameters data, but there is no validation and all

 If the Element function number is 0xFFFF_FFFF, then the `.*fn` CoMap key is used to select the function (note: this may not be supported for all Elements)

 # Flat and Semi-flat ABI Encoding